 8. Spend less

 As discussed previously, in addition to your income, lenders assess your affordability and analyse how you spend your money.
-They look at your regular payments, such as childcare costs, bills, living expenses as well as lifestyle choices such as holidays.
+They look at your regular payments, such as childcare costs, bills, and living expenses as well as lifestyle choices such as holidays.
 So if you want to borrow more, reduce your outgoings wherever possible.
 Further to improving your mortgage affordability, spending less will help you to save more for a deposit.
 From gym membership to streaming services and mobile contracts, all of these monthly direct debits can be assessed to ensure you’re not overpaying – or even worse, paying without even using them.

 9. Save with a Lifetime ISA (LISA)